The Method 2 is to use the

 The line above then expands all of the collected information

-into the final Java command which launches the application.
+into the final Java command that launches the application.

 From looking at the source of the script,